Nitrokey/nitrokey-documentation/nethsm/openssl.rst

 .. warning::
   If the main OpenSSL configuration file is modified to contain only these lines, it could break other programs using OpenSSL.
-Thus, you may want to create a separate configuration file for the engine.
+Thus, you may want to create a separate configuration file for the provider.

 Then you can use keys on the NetHSM by using `PKCS#11 URIs <https://www.rfc-editor.org/rfc/rfc7512>`__, example: